Texas Tech Red Raiders football: Bowl games

 The 2011 TicketCity Bowl occurred on January 1, 2011, when the Red Raiders won, 45–38, against the Northwestern Wildcats.
 The game was the team's 11th consecutive bowl appearance that began with the 2000 Galleryfurniture.com Bowl, in former head coach Mike Leach's first season.
 In 10 seasons, Mike Leach's 9 bowl game appearances and five wins are the most of any of the program's head coaches.

 The 2012 Meineke Car Care Bowl of Texas occurred on December 28, 2012, when the Red Raiders won, 34–31, against the Minnesota Golden Gophers.
 The last time the two teams had met was during the 2006 Insight Bowl, in which Texas Tech completed the biggest comeback in bowl history.
-After falling behind 38-7 with 7:47 remaining in the third quarter, rallied to score 31 unanswered points to send the game to overtime.
+After falling behind 38–7 with 7:47 remaining in the third quarter, rallied to score 31 unanswered points to send the game to overtime.
 In the 2006 game, the Gophers scored a field goal in overtime, but the Red Raiders responded with a touchdown to win.

 The 2013 National University Holiday Bowl occurred on December 30, 2013.
 This was Kliff Kingsbury's first season as head coach at Texas Tech.
 The Red Raiders won, 37–23, against the Arizona State Sun Devils.
 The last, and only other, time these two teams met was in 1999, in both teams' preseason opener despite both teams having been members of the Border Conference.
 In this Holiday Bowl meeting, the Red Raiders led the entire game, with the smallest lead of 7 points only lasting 11 seconds on the game clock, as Reginald Davis III returned a 90-yard kickoff for a touchdown, to answer the Sun Devils' Taylor Kelly's 44-yard touchdown run, early in the third quarter.

-Texas Tech's most recent bowl victory is the 2021 Autozone Liberty Bowl.
-On December, 28, 2021, the Red Raiders, led by interim head coach Sonny Cumbie, won 34-7 versus the Mississippi State Bulldogs and former Texas Tech head coach Mike Leach.
+Of the most recent bowl games in the programs history are the 2022 TaxAct Texas Bowl, and the 2023 Independence Bowl.
+On December 28, 2022, the Red Raiders, led by head coach Joey McGuire, won 42–25 versus the former No. 9 Ole Miss Rebels led by coach Lane Kiffin.
+On December 16, 2023, the Red Raiders which were led by Joey McGuire in his second year as head coach for Texas Tech, won 34-14 against a 6-6 University of California team in the 23' Independence Bowl in Shreveport Louisiana, winning 2 consecutive bowl games in consecutive years for the program, which has not been done in the program since Mike Leach's 2002-04 campaigns.